 Extend the Life of Your Hot Water System

 With regular maintenance using the steps outlined in this guide, your hot water heater should last well beyond its average lifespan.
-Spending just 30 minutes a month on simple tasks can save you from expensive repairs or early replacement down the road.
+Spending 30 minutes a month on simple tasks can save you from expensive repairs or early replacement.
 Extending the life of your water heater protects both your investment and wallet.

 If you need additional plumbing help, from installing a new unit to repairing existing issues, contact the experts at Service First Plumbing.
 With many years of experience, we can handle any job quickly and professionally.
-From hot water tanks and another hot water service to a blocked drain problem, new pipes installation, low water pressure, faulty temperature and pressure relief valve and other plumbing issues— you can rely on us for excellent service and great work.
+From hot water tanks and another hot water service to a blocked drain problem, new pipe installation, low water pressure, faulty temperature and pressure relief valve, and other plumbing issues, you can rely on us for excellent service and great work.